rwxrob/zet/20210913155012/README.md

 following a common, intuitive convention.
-You can still use Go templates and YAML files to allow people to pass in their configurations and customizations, but make your main deployment mechanism a single Go binary that can be easily versions.
+You can still use Go templates and YAML files to allow people to pass in their configurations and customizations, but make your main deployment mechanism a single Go binary that can be easily versioned and managed as the *software* that is it.

 **Helm is a fucking disaster, but it's not all Helm's fault.** In my opinion, Helm is one of the worst designs ever conceived.
 But, it is not